top of page

 Surface waters can be fresh, brackish, or very salty near the coastline or Tabusintac Bay.

-Surface waters are influenced from run off from the surrounding land.
+Surface waters are influenced by run-off from the surrounding land.

-Surface waters contains much aquatic life.
-Terrestrial wildlife, waterfowl, and vegetation depends on healthy surface waters for habitat.
+Surface waters support a biodiversity of aquatic life.
+Terrestrial wildlife, waterfowl, and vegetation depend on healthy waters for habitat.

 TWA and partners monitor surface waters throughout the watershed.
-One way we monitor is to collect water parameters and send water samples to the RPC lab.
-The same lab used to analyses your drinking water when you send it away to be tested.
+One way we monitor is to collect water parameters and send water samples to an accredited lab at RPC.
+The same lab used to analyze your drinking water.

 For past detailed water quality info- click on the green button.